 As an investor, you need to think through the competitive advantage or lack of it before investing in it because competitive advantage or lack of it is their sole ingredient of producing astounding or mediocre results!

 #5 – Corporate Governance

 In simple terms, corporate governance is the holy grail of a sustainable business.
-If corporate governance of a business is not in order, the whole business will crumble sooner or later.
+If the corporate governance of a business is not in order, the whole business will crumble sooner or later.
 So, checking out the corporate governance of a company is of utmost importance as an investor.

 You need to see three things –